ebeneditos/telegram.bot/README.md

 it's unsafe to type the `TOKEN` just in the R script.
 It's better to use enviroment variables set in `.Renviron` file.

-So let's say you have named your bot `RTelegramBot` (it's the first question you answered to the *BotFather* when creating it); you can open the `.Renviron` file with the R command:
+So let's say you have named your bot `RTelegramBot`; you can open the `.Renviron` file with the R command:

 ```r
 # Open with another text editor if this fails